 Cause Unnecessary Tooth Wear: Crowded bottom teeth often cause one or more teeth to protrude, which can rub against your upper teeth.
 Over a period of time, this can lead to unnecessary wear of tooth enamel.

 Bad Breath: As bad as crooked teeth look, they can smell even worse.
-Bad breath is generally caused by lingering mouth bacteria, which can be difficult to clean from in between crooked teeth.
+Lingering mouth bacteria is generally the cause of bad breath.
+It can be difficult to clean from in between crooked teeth.

 Risk Of Additional Injuries: Protruding upper teeth are more likely to chip or crack in the event of an accident.
 Such events can include sporting events, or simply an accident around the house can have a crooked or protruding tooth do unnecessary damage to other areas of your mouth such as your lips or cheeks.

 Treatment for Crooked Teeth in Philadelphia, PA

 There are multiple options for patients with varying levels of treatment.
 Before treatment, Dr. Drew Shulman will examine your teeth thoroughly.
 We will take your budget and goals into consideration when planning treatment.
-Then, one of these treatments may be chosen:
+The following is a list of treatment options: